chaintope/tapyrus-signer/README.md

 Each round need to finish in 65 secs, otherwise the round was fail and start next round.
 This mechanism is for availability.
-Because of timeout, Signer Network can continue if some signer node stoped.
+Because of timeout, Signer Network can continue if some signer node stopped.

 65 secs is consisted of round duration and actually time limit for round process.
 Round duration can be set by `--duration` option.
 Default is 60 secs.